douglastkaiser/kaiserlift/README.md

 python tests/example_use/generate_example_html.py
 ```

-The "Generate example HTML" job in the CI workflow runs the same script and
+The "Generate example HTML" job in the CI workflow runs the same script.
+If
-deploys the resulting `example.html` to a temporary GitHub Pages site.
-Each run
+GitHub Pages is enabled for the repository, the resulting `example.html` is
-adds a link to that live preview in the job summary, allowing inspection of the
+deployed to a temporary Pages site and linked in the job summary for quick
-generated page without downloading or extracting an artifact.
+preview.
+Otherwise, the HTML remains available as a downloadable artifact.